NPLawrence/nplawrence.github.io/README.md

-A Github Pages template for academic websites.
-This was forked (then detached) by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
+A modified Github Pages template for academic websites.
+This was forked (then detached) by [Nathan Lawrence](https://github.com/NPLawrence) from the [Academic Pages Theme](https://github.com/academicpages/academicpages.github.io), which was forked (then detached) by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
 See LICENSE.md.

-I think I've got things running smoothly and fixed some major bugs, but feel free to file issues or make pull requests if you want to improve the generic template / theme.
+[This](https://www.aleksandrhovhannisyan.com/blog/getting-started-with-jekyll-and-github-pages/) is the best blog post I found for getting started with Jekyll and GitHub Pages.

-### Note: if you are using this repo and now get a notification about a security vulnerability, delete the Gemfile.lock file.
+See the linked themes above for their corresponding documentation and instructions.
+Here are the basic instruction and changes I made.

 # Instructions